 In 2021, eight new IARC publications were printed or made available as an electronic version, seven publications in 2022 and eight publications for the first semester of 2023.
 The table below shows the list of publications at mid-term of the current MTS period.
-In January 2024, IARC will launch Globocan 2022 estimates, the latest version of the Global Cancer Observatory (GCO), an interactive web-based platform presenting global cancer statistics to inform cancer control and research.
+On 1 February 2024, IARC launched Globocan 2022 estimates, the latest version of the Global Cancer Observatory (GCO), an interactive web-based platform presenting global cancer statistics to inform cancer control and research.

-Number and list of publications & e-publications of IARC since 2021 Year 2023 Number of 8 publications 7 publications 8 publications publications (first semester)
+Number and list of publications & e-publications of IARC since 2021 Year 2021 2022 2023 Number of umber of 8 publications 7 publications 8 pul 8 publications publications (first semester)